 Whatever your job, annual leave is often a crucial part of it.
 Our minds and our bodies need proper breaks from the workplace – and regularly!
-In fact, research suggests that taking annual leave for holiday purposes can boost workplace productivity, improve your mental health and extend your life.
-Do you take advantage of your leave?
+In fact, research suggests that taking annual leave for holiday purposes can boost workplace productivity, improve your mental health and wellbeing, and extend your life.

 The benefits of taking a break